parmegv/leap_doc/docs/design/nicknym.md

 In addition to nickservers and SKS keyservers, there are two other potential methods for discovering public keys:

 * **Webfinger** includes a standard mechanism for distributing a user's public key via a simple HTTP request.
 This is very easy to implement on the server, and very easy to consume on the client side, but there are not many webfinger servers with public keys in the wild.
 * **DNS** is used by multiple competing standards for key discovery.
 When and if one of these emerges predominate, Nicknym should attempt to use this method when available.
-DNS discovery, however, has some problems.
-DNS discovery of keys is much harder to implement, because the service provider must run their own customized authoritative nameserver.
-Also, since (RSA) keys can be too big for domain UDP packets, any future-proof DNS method relies on an HTTP request, thus undermining the potential benefit of decentralization you might get from using DNS rather than webfinger.

 Reference nickagent implementation